-Kevin Gourlay and Paul Bosco acted for a 46-year-old tradesman who was injured in a head-on collision.
+Kevin Gourlay and Paul Bosco acted for a 46-year-old tradesman who sustained injuries to his head, neck and back in a head-on collision.
+The plaintiff also claimed compensation for psychological injuries.
 He was initially denied benefits by ICBC who said that it was a WCB issue.
 Having overcome that defence, the plaintiff proceeded to trial and recovered damages of $724,000, including $150,000 for pain and suffering and $400,000 for lost earning capacity.

 Result: After a 29-day trial, he received judgment of just under $6,000,000 for damages, primarily resulting from his lost earning capacity as a doctor.